 - Add coconut to the sides and top of the cake, covering all the exposed frosting with coconut.

 Refrigerate the cake for at least one hour before slicing.
-This is essential and will help the cake set up, making it easier to slice and allowing the cake to hold its shape.
+This is essential and will help the cake set up.
+This will make it easier to slice and help the cake hold its shape.

 Wouldn’t you love to sit down to a slice of this ah-mazingly delicious coconut cake?
 I know I’m ready for another slice.
 This cake is a Southern Classic, and I promise your friends and family will love it!